Covid ERC in 2026

 with Bradley Burnett, J.D., LL.M.

-Wednesday, May 27, 2026.
-1:00 pm - 4:00 pm EDT 3 CPE. $149
+Thursday, June 18.
+1:00 pm - 4:00 pm EDT

-This course is eligible for 3 IRS CE.
+3 CPE. $149 This course is eligible for 3 IRS CE.

 In 2021-2024, Covid ERC was the hottest topic going on.
 70-80% of business tax practitioners nationally had a client claiming ERC.
 Most Covid ERC claims are still sitting out there unresolved (many with imminent current action needed by the taxpayer and/or practitioner).
 Not much of anyone is paying attention to or helping to resolve Covid ERC unfinished business.
+Covid ERC’s interaction with the federal income tax deduction for wages continues to rock America.
+Congress wrote a vague rule that the income tax deduction for wages must be reduced by Covid ERC.
+Chaos broke out over that vague rule.
+Compliance response was all over the board.
+IRS continues to meddle and threaten taxpayers in the matter.

 Masses of American employers, seeking to survive Covid, filed claims for ERC.
 IRS has not yet refunded most of those claims.
 This leaves most companies in a lurch.
 What to do now in the face of it?
 Must a taxpayer act soon (now) to protect their rights (else lose them)?